 You need a minimum of two players and a maximum of seven or eight players.
 An ante is used in this game.
 This means everyone must make a wager in the pot prior to the casino dealer dealing the cards.
 (Usually a sign at the table indicates the amount of the ante.)

-Next week, we’ll review the rules of hold’em, Omaha, five card draw, and five card stud poker.
+Next week we’ll take a close look at Hold’em, Omaha, five card draw, and five card stud.